What is ETIS?¶

 Stewardship

-The lifecycle matters because trustworthy systems are not created by one artifact, one approval, one model, one test, one demo, or one release.
+The lifecycle matters because trustworthy systems are not created by one artifact, approval, model, test, demo, or release.

 Trust accumulates through disciplined engineering behavior over time.